Medical expert of the article

 Epidemiology

-- Class C. Duration from 10 to Shlet, has arisen in 10-19 years, there are no vascular complications - р = 48;
+- Class C. Duration from 10 to 19 years, occurred at 10-19 years, no vascular complications - p=48;

-- Class F. Nephropathy - p = 3.
+- Class F. Nephropathy - p=3.

-Causes of the diabetes mellitus during pregnancy
+Causes diabetes mellitus in pregnancy

 Risk factors